 All of life uses the same DNA alphabet5, which is already impressive enough.
 Three DNA letters together form a word, known as a ‘codon’.
 A codon specifies the chemical composition of life, so it is a very important thing.

 Strikingly enough, all of life (with interesting minor exceptions), also uses the exact same table to map codons to chemicals.

 This is akin to discovering all the world not only uses the same alphabet, but also shares a dictionary.

 So what do we find?

-For all forms of life we have now collected astounding amounts of DNA sequences.
-And these tell us a very clear story.
-There are three branches of life: two kinds of bacteria, and the rest.
-This is not any kind of division Linnaeus would come up with.
-Traditionally you’d divide life up into “things with wings” and “plants” etc.
+For all forms of life we have now collected astounding amounts of DNA sequences, and these tell us a very clear story.
+There are three branches of life: two kinds of bacteria each with its own branch, and every other organism goes into the third.
+This is not any kind of division @Linnaeus@ would come up with.
+Traditionally you would divide life up into categories such as “things with wings” and “plants” and so on.

 But the DNA tells us a very different, if baffling story.
 Life consists of two kinds of bacteria that have completely different fundamentals, for example building their membranes out of entirely different substances.
 One replicates their DNA starting in one place, the other apparently just starts copying anywhere.

 Crucially, while both kinds of bacteria use DNA (of course), and can interchange genetic material, we barely find any trace of intermediate forms.
 Either a microbe is an archaea, or it is a regular bacterium.

 By studying the changes of DNA, we can reason back how long ago two sets of genetic material had their last common ancestor.
 And when we do this for bacteria and archaea, we come up with the fantastic result that both these bacteria appear to have emerged simultaneously from the dawn of time, with no known common ancestor.